jurajtrappl/Software-for-nutritional-support-of-healthy-lifestyle/README.md

 # Software for nutritional support of healthy lifestyle

-Bachelor thesis at the MFF at Charles University in Prague.
+Bachelor thesis at the FMP at Charles University in Prague.
 Study branch - Programming & software systems.

 ## Abstract